Great things happen when men and mountains meet.

 Absolute and utter discipline is the path.
 Any man of any age or experience can aspire to and achieve this.

-Never Masks.
-Never Woke and Never Vaccine Requirements.
+Never Masked.
+Never Locked down.
+Never Vaccine Requirements.
+Never Woke.